In this post I am going to show you how I built two blogs that paid for themselves.

 It was called “How To Get Your Blog To The First Page Of Google Guaranteed”.

 The whole point was to write a blog post targeting a long-tail keyword and rank it to the front page of Google, which happened hours after it was published.

-Type in "blog to the first page of Google guaranteed" and you will see it.
-You can play around with the phrase and you will see that if you omit "blog", the post will show up on the second page.
-If you omit "guaranteed", it is again a different position.
+Type in “blog to the first page of Google guaranteed” and see it.
+You can play around with the phrase and you will see that if you omit “blog”, the post will show up on the second page.
+If you omit “guaranteed”, it is again a different position.

 This is to show you that

 If you want a blog that pays for itself, this is the first component.

 My first WordPress blog was a complete failure in January 2017.

 I had no clue.
 I signed up for Wealthy Affiliate, but it didn’t work out for me.